Filling Objects via Loop in JavaScript

 let values = [1, 2, 3, 4, 5];

-Let's use them to make an object by taking the keys for this object from the first array, and the values from the second.
-To do this, we will start the loop and in the loop we will form our object:
+Let's use them to create an object, taking the keys for this object from the first array, and the values - from the second one.
+To do this, let's run a loop and within the loop we will form our object:

 let obj = {};